Bunli

 version: '1.0.0',

-description: 'My CLI with lazy-loaded commands',
+description: 'My CLI with explicit command registration',

 commands: {